dhaven/davidhaven-blog/content/resume/index.md

 - Build for the long term

 I have also developed a **methodology** which helps me proceed in a systematic way through the stages of a project.
 The broad steps are:
-- An initial document that lays out the who,why and how.
+- An initial document that lays out the **who, why and how**.
 "Why" this is something that is worth spending time on.
 This is should always be understood as "how is this going to add value".
-Who will be involved in the project and how will the identified "problem" will be solved.
+"Who" will be involved in the project and "how" will the identified "problem" will be solved.
 - Proceed to decompose the project into sub-problems with clearly defined timeline.
-- Involve all stakeholders and communicate on what are the changes that are going to happen and what is expected of everyone.
+- Involve all stakeholders and communicate on what are the changes that are going to happen and what is expected from everyone.
 - Work on the tasks

 Throughout the duration of a project.
 My core values will be my mental framework that will help me make progress and ensure that all decisions taken are consistent with previous work and the company's values.

-Having had ownership of all aspects of a SAAS production infrastructure I have acquired a broad set of intersecting knowledge which helps me to quickly be familiar with new concepts and learn new technologies when needed.

 ## Vocabulary

-Here is a selection of terms that are part of my daily vocabulary.
+Here is a selection of words that are part of my daily vocabulary.

 <style type="text/css"><!-- #htmltagcloud{